 Hello Darlings, A few months back I wrote on making goals and realizing them.
 It was at a point in my life when I have just launched my social media agency alongside an investor and have come to terms that being few years away from 30 was no joke.
-Having just turned 28 and tired of hearing the ever common phase of “30s are the new 20s” I continue to embrace the importance of planning.
-Ladies, 30s are not the new 2os!
-Lets consider are biological clock as the prime example of why it’s not the case.
+Having just turned 28 and tired of hearing the ever common phase of "30s are the new 20s" I continue to embrace the importance of planning.
+Ladies, 30s are not the new 20s!
 The beauty and privilege of maturing is also a matter of embracing each life stage and planning for future.
-Appreciate the moment you are in and make the best of it.

 In order to learn more about birth control and making the right choice I spoke to Dr. Christine Palmay who focuses on preventative medicine and women's health care.
 Here's what she had to say: